 Connecticut trooper acquitted in shooting death of Black college student following chase

-A white Connecticut state police trooper was acquitted of all charges Friday in the death of Mubarak Soulemane, a 19-year-old community college student with mental illness who was shot as he sat behind the wheel of a stolen car holding a kitchen knife.
+A white Connecticut state trooper was acquitted of all charges Friday in the death of Mubarak Soulemane, a Black 19-year-old community college student who was shot as he sat behind the wheel of a stopped stolen car holding a kitchen knife and apparently in the throes of a mental health crisis.

 Trooper Brian North, 33, could have faced up to 40 years in prison if he had been convicted of first-degree manslaughter in the Jan.
-15, 2020, shooting, which the state’s inspector general said should not have happened because North and other officers were not in imminent danger.
+15, 2020, shooting.
+The state’s inspector general said the shooting shouldn’t have happened because North and other officers were not in imminent danger.
 But the six-person jury in Milford acquitted him on that charge and two lesser counts: second-degree manslaughter and negligent homicide.

 North showed little emotion as the verdicts were read.
-Afterward, he shook hands with his lawyers and hugged the head of the state police union, Andrew Matthews.
+Afterward, he shook hands with his lawyers and hugged the head of the state police union.
 North didn’t comment while leaving court, but his lead attorney, Frank Riccio II, said the trooper is still shaken by the shooting.

 “This is not something that he will ever live down, because it was a very traumatic experience,” Riccio said.
 “The verdict is obviously favorable for him, but it doesn’t change what happened on Jan.
 15.”

 Relatives and friends of Soulemane, including his mother and sister, declined to comment while leaving the courthouse.
-But Mark Arons, a lawyer for the family, said they were devastated by the verdicts.
+Mark Arons, a lawyer for the family, said they were devastated by the verdict.

 “We have questions about whether justice was fully done and received here,” Arons said.
 “The trooper gets to live his life and Mubarak’s never coming back.”